GLOBAL MARKETS-World stocks rally as Treasury yields tumble

 NEW YORK/LONDON, April 15 (Reuters) - World stocks extended a five-day run of fresh highs on Thursday, fueled by upbeat earnings and strong U.S. economic data that point to a solid recovery ahead, while Russian markets tumbled at the prospect of the harshest U.S. sanctions in years.

-Major stock indexes posted records, with Europe's broad STOXX 600 .STOXX setting a new all-time high, as rising commodity stocks and solid results offset the region's COVID third wave and vaccination rollout worries. .EU
+Major stock indexes posted records, with Europe's broad STOXX 600 .STOXX setting an all-time high, as rising commodity stocks and solid results offset the region's COVID third wave and vaccination rollout worries. .EU

 Unlike a month ago when markets feared inflation, the plunge in Treasury yields suggests investors from Japan and elsewhere in Asia see deflation in the long-term once stimulus is gone and U.S. growth normalizes, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.